PPM 8-11, Evaluation of Faculty Members

 In addition, in the second year of a candidate’s progress toward tenure, the department chair will do an assessment of the candidate’s progress.
 This assessment may be done with or without the assistance of a departmental committee at the sole discretion of the department chair.
 The candidate’s teaching, service, and scholarship shall be evaluated and an overall written assessment of progress made.
 The department chair shall send a written report to the candidate and the candidate’s dean and shall submit the report for inclusion in the candidate’s professional file.
 There is no evaluation beyond the department level.
 When candidates in their second year of progress toward tenure are either to be evaluated in that year for promotion or have requested an additional review, the department chair may choose to let that promotion evaluation serve in place of the second-year assessment of progress toward tenure.

 During the third and sixth years of the probationary period, and other years when requested, the full review process shall include evaluation by the dean and the ranking tenure evaluation committees at the levels of the department and the college.
 A candidate undergoing third-year review will be considered to have not passed their review successfully if the candidate must submit materials for re-review in the fourth year or if the candidate is removed from the tenure process.
 In the Stewart Library, which does not have enough eligible faculty members to form both a department-level and a college-level committee, there will be no department-level evaluation.
 At their sole discretion, the Provost may review and make separate recommendations for or against a candidate’s tenure or evaluation of a candidate’s progress towards tenure.
 An exception is that in the event that there is a conflict among recommendations from the dean, the College Ranking Tenure Evaluation Committee and the Department Ranking Tenure Evaluation Committee, the Provost must make a separate recommendation.
 Furthermore, after the Department Ranking Tenure Evaluation Committee, the College Ranking Tenure Evaluation Committee, and the dean have completed their respective reviews, the candidate may request an additional review by the University Ranking Tenure Evaluation Committee.
 The University Ranking Tenure Evaluation Committee evaluates the substantive issues of teaching, scholarship, service, and ethics.
 The University Ranking Tenure Evaluation Committee shall review the files of all candidates for advancement in rank or tenure who request such a review (see PPM 8-19a).
 The recommendation(s) of the University Ranking Tenure Evaluation Committee will be forwarded to the Provost.
-The Provost makes the final institutional recommendation unless overturned by the President or the Faculty Board of Review, as is the dean’s recommendation when the Provost makes no recommendation.
-All these reviews shall follow established procedures allowing for formal evaluative contributions from students, faculty peers, and supervisory administrators and shall give faculty members under review written evaluations with the right of due process review by the Faculty Board of Review (as described in PPMs 9-9 through 9-17).
+The Provost, or the Dean when there is no review conducted by the Provost, generally conducts and makes the final substantive review and recommendation, which is provided to the President.
+All these reviews shall follow established procedures allowing for formal evaluative contributions from students, faculty peers, and supervisory administrators and shall give faculty members under review written evaluations with the right of due process review by the Faculty Board of Review after recommendation is made by the Provost or the Dean (as described in PPMs 9-9 through 9-17).
+Upon receipt of the recommendation, the President may make any reviews the President deems appropriate.
+The President shall consult with the Board of Trustees before the President approves an award of tenure.
+The President’s decision is final.

 Faculty members who have been granted extensions of the probationary period beyond the normal six years shall annually be subject to formal review.
 For those faculty members who have been granted reductions in the normal probationary period of six years under the policies described in PPM 8-23 and/or 8-24 herein, a determination shall be made by the dean during the first year of appointment on the tenure track with respect to the proper scheduling of the formal review process.
 The findings of that determination shall be placed in writing in the candidate’s professional file described in PPM 8-13.